 |Commitments and Contingencies Disclosure [Abstract]|

 |Commitments and Contingencies||17.
 Commitments and Contingencies

 In the normal course of business, the Company may become involved in various legal proceedings which, by their nature, may be inherently unpredictable and which could have a material effect in the unaudited condensed consolidated financial statements, taken as a whole.

-As of September 30, 2021, with the exception of the items above, the Company was not aware of any additional pending, or threatened, governmental actions or legal proceedings to which the Company is, or will be, a party that, if successful, would result in a material impact to its business or financial condition or results of operations.
+As of June 30, 2022, the Company was not aware of any additional pending, or threatened, governmental actions or legal proceedings to which the Company is, or will be, a party that, if successful, would result in a material impact to its business or financial condition or results of operations.

 The Company analyzed its unique facts and circumstances related to potential obligations in a certain state jurisdiction, including the delivery nature of its prior year intercompany services, payroll and other benefits-related services, current shared services between the parent and subsidiaries, and changing state laws and interpretations of those laws, and has determined that the Company may have an indirect tax obligation.

-The following table summarizes the estimated indirect tax liability activity during the nine months ended September 30, 2021:
+The following table summarizes the estimated indirect tax liability activity during the six months ended June 30, 2022:

 The Company continues to analyze the additional obligations it may have, if any, and it will adjust the liability accordingly.